How to Avoid a Mandatory Minimum Sentence in a Federal Case?

 What is a Federal Safety Valve?

-Now let's get into the most common way to get around a federal criminal mandatory minimum sentence, which is called the safety valve.
-The safety valve is a concept that allows somebody who meets five criteria to avoid any mandatory minimum sentence.
+Now, let's discuss the most common way to avoid a federal criminal mandatory minimum sentence: the safety valve.
+The safety valve allows somebody who meets five criteria to avoid any mandatory minimum sentence.

 One of the criteria is that you have to sit down with the government and give them all of the information related to your responsibility as it relates to the crime that you're charged with: